BGSU Perspective on Teacher Preparation Partnership

 5. The teacher candidate should be provided the opportunity to see the “whole” school, to participate in staff activities, and to observe in other subject areas or grade levels.

-The College of Education and Human Development has signed agreements with approximately 75 school districts that outline the cooperative arrangements needed to provide field experiences for pre-service teachers in area classrooms.
+The College of Education and Human Development has signed agreements with approximately 75 school districts that outline the cooperative arrangements needed to provide field experiences for teacher candidates in area classrooms.

 TB Test Policy

 Teacher Candidates do not need to submit evidence to the Office of Educator Preparation and Partnerships that they have been tested for tuberculosis.

 Criminal Background Check

 A criminal background check (fingerprinting) by the Bureau of Criminal Investigation and Identification (BCI&I) and a FBI criminal history record check is a requirement for Ohio licensure and for field experience placements.

-Teacher candidates cannot be used as substitute teachers in the classroom or in school-sponsored non-teaching activities (ex. playground, cafeteria, recess).
+Teacher candidates cannot be used as substitute teachers in the classroom or in school-sponsored non-teaching internship activities (ex. playground, cafeteria, recess).
 The classroom mentor teacher or other specifically designated teacher must be available for help and guidance at all times.

 Most school districts have adopted Board of Education policies which prohibit the use of corporal punishment.
 A teacher candidate is not to administer corporal punishment nor serve as a witness in those districts that still allow this form of discipline.

 Strikes, Boycotts, Work Stoppages, Riots

 The teacher candidate must not report for duty or be in or near the assigned school building in the event of strikes, study days, work stoppages, or riots.
-The student teacher/intern should report such a situation to the Office of Educator Preparation and Partnerships immediately and follow directions provided by the College.
+The teacher candidate should report such a situation to the Office of Educator Preparation and Partnerships immediately and follow directions provided by the College.